Konichu27/MP1/README.md

 Password: `app`

 **NOTE:** In order for the project to work properly, you need to insert derbyclient.jar into the project.
-1. Install the derbyclient.jar in the class repo/this repo (there is one already in NetBeans but it will not work)
+1. Install the derbyclient.jar in the class repo/this repo (there is one already in NetBeans but it will not work):
+  - https://drive.google.com/file/d/1ewfVX-lMtpjIVBg5khUe_emp1l1uuCBK/view?usp=drive_link (must be logged in on your UST account)
-2. Open the NetBeans project in the Projects menu
+2. Open the NetBeans project in the *Projects* menu
-3. Right-click on Libraries and click Add Library...
+3. Right-click on *Libraries* and click *Add Library...*
 4. Insert the .jar file

 # Database details